 NUR 102 PSYCHIATRIC NURSING: 7 hours.
 Prerequisite: Grade of C or better in NUR 101 and BIO 212.
-Prerequisite or corequisite: ENG 101.
+Prerequisite: or corequisite: ENG 101.
+Four lecture hours, six hospital hours and two campus laboratory hours a week.
 This basic course in psychiatric nursing progresses from basic concepts of psychodynamics of behavior in health and illness to the study of the nursing care of the individual who, due to mental illness, is unable to meet his own needs.
-Utilizes the nursing progress and a therapeutic relationship to provide care for individuals with uncommon recurring dysfunctions which interfere with psychosocial development, physiological needs, and higher needs.
+Utilized the nursing progress and a therapeutic relationship to provide care for individuals with uncommon recurring dysfunctions which interfere with psychosocial development, physiological needs, and higher needs.

 NUR 150 CAREER DEVELOPMENT IN NURSING: 2 hours.
-Designed to provide the nursing student with opportunities to participate both in health-related community activities and in the professional organization at the local, state, and national level.
+Designed to provide the nursing student with opportunities to participate both in health-related community activities and in the professional organization at the Local, State, and National level.
 The student will initiate, plan, and implement selected activities with consultation from the instructor.
-In addition, the student will gain information about career opportunities and develop skills related to group cooperation, organization, and leadership.
-Limited to students in the nursing sequence.
-Fall, Winter and Spring.
+In addition, the student will gain information about career opportunities and develop skills related to group cooperation, organization and leadership.
+This course is limited to students who are or have been enrolled in the nursing sequence and plan to reenter the program the following year.
+Students who are not members of the Georgia Association of Nursing Students must become members upon enrolling in the course.
+Fall, Winter, and Spring.